primer/css/.github/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Before you do, would you mind reading [this license agreement](LICENSE.md)?
-If you open a PR, we'll assume you agree to it.
-If you have any hesitation or disagreement, please do open a PR still, but note your concerns as well.

 ## Using the issue tracker

 The issue tracker is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions: